 In the midst of all of this personal turmoil my business was booming and my life looked like it was something to be envied.
 I kept hearing God say to me, “Pray.”
 I heard this all the time in my heart, but my choices were so darned sinful I was afraid to pray.
 I knew there was more to life than what it had come to, and my drinking in the midst of this had gotten out of control.
 I wanted to feel different, and the devil had me convinced that alcohol would do this for me just right.

 I can remember actually arguing with myself, out loud, as I pulled up to the liquor store toward the end of my drinking, “NO!
 You are NOT going in there!”
 But I did it anyway.
 Once I got a few sips in me, that part of me, which was the Holy Spirit in me, was bound and gagged–“grieved” is what the Bible says (see Ephesians 4:30).

 So one night I finally prayed, “God, help me,” and I went to sleep.
 What He did was give me a dream that I went to hell.
 I’m not going talk about that, but I woke up screaming and sobbing, I slammed my face into the carpet and begged God to never show me that place again.
-I knew I was saved, but He was showing me where the un-saved people were going, and that I needed to do what I could to be sure less people went there.
+I knew I was saved, but He was showing me where the unsaved people were going and that I needed to do what I could to make sure less people went there.

 Jesus was calling me to a deeper purpose…

 So I decided to just be a fun, drinking Christian.
 I would talk about God all the time with a beer in my hand.
 I’d post selfies with my Corona and barbecue on Saturday, and then on Sunday I’d check-in at church on Facebook–usually hungover.